-Look for more ways you can help save energy usage by visiting our Energy Efficiency page.
+*Look for more ways you can help save energy usage and money by visiting our Energy Efficiency page.

 The Switch Team

 One of the most effective means for reducing peaks and lowering system-wide demand is through energy load management.
 Feasibility studies have shown that energy management can save your Cooperative millions of dollars over time, but this depends upon the cooperative efforts of everyone.

 By participating in your Cooperative's Switch Team Program you can make a difference in the future of your electric rates for years to come.

 Residential homes are considered the greatest source of potential reductions in peak energy demand.
 They are the largest contributors, as a whole, to the daily peak late in each day when water heating, air conditioning, and electric heating demands are the greatest.
 These units place the greatest demands for electricity during peak periods, yet they are the most easily managed.

 By allowing your Cooperative to control your electric water heater, you are taking an active role in helping to maintain your current electric rate for as long as possible.